ivanproskuryakov/Aisel/src/Aisel/ConfigBundle/README.md

 AiselConfigBundle
 -----------------------------------
-Administration settings interface for Symfony2 projects which based on SonataAdminBundle
+Administration settings interface for Symfony2 projects.
+Can be easily integrated with SonataAdminBundle

 Notes
 -------------